 We finally left, heading on our way on the local roads towards Languedoc-Roussillon , French wine country.
-We were aiming for a lunch stop – as 2pm was quickly approaching – when we got detoured by a sign to the factory and “source” for Perrier water.
-We were not up for a tour and left still unaware of the “source” after seeing a sewage pumper painted in Perrier green.
+Aiming for a lunch stop – as 2pm was quickly approaching – we got detoured by a sign to the factory and “source” for Perrier water.
+We were not up for a tour.
+So we left still unaware of the “source” after seeing a sewage pumper painted in Perrier green.

-We had to bully our way in to lunch when we stopped at 15 minutes before the mid-day break – which proved to be a more common occurrence in the smaller towns.
-While the “moules gratin” appetizer was very good, the crème caramel and chocolate mousse “pucks” were not even edible for chocolate and caramel addicts.
+We bullied our way in to lunch when we stopped at 15 minutes before the mid-day break.
+This siesta break proved to be a more common occurrence in the smaller towns.
+The “moules gratin” appetizer was very good But the crème caramel and chocolate mousse “pucks” were not even edible for chocolate and caramel addicts.

-While we had planned to use local routes to get to French wine country, we did hop on the Autoroute to bypass Montpellier and Bezier – but there was no quick road for the final portion.
-The first stop met David’s first obsessions – to visit the Brico Marche (a Home Depot fix) and the Super Marche (for his Magnum ice cream fix).
-The quaint country roads were a sure sign that we had left the large cities far behind!
+While we planned to use local routes to get to French wine country, we hopped on the Autoroute to bypass Montpellier and Bezier.
+But there was no quick road for the final part of the drive.
+The first stop met David’s first obsessions.
+He was happy with a visit to the Brico Marche (a Home Depot fix) and the Super Marche (for his Magnum ice cream fix).
+The quaint country roads were a sure sign that we left the large cities far behind!

 Entering French Wine Country

 Wine tours are one of our favourite activities when we are travelling.
 We spent a long weekend in Napa and enjoyed a great tour of many of the small private wineries.
 When travelling in Italy, we visited the Lugana wine region to sample the wines from this more northern region.
 We couldn’t possibly miss seeing French wine country!